siascone/terminal-chat/README.md

 - [Build a terminal ChatApp using python](https://dev.to/imdhanush/build-a-terminal-chatapp-using-python-2392) by Dhanush

-From this tutorial I was able to expand on the concepts demonstrated and turn the client.py file from a static client socket with a predefined into a Client class that can accept a username and join a server when prompted by a user.
+From this tutorial I was able to expand on the concepts demonstrated and turn the client.py file from a static client socket with a predefined username into a Client class that can accept a username and join a server when prompted by a user.

 ### Additional research/tutorials